Neo Drift Out: New Technology

 Neo Drift Out: New Technology (Note: Also known as Neo Drift Out (NEO ドリフト アウト, Neo Dorifuto Auto) in Japan.) is a 1996 rallying video game developed by Visco Corporation for the Neo Geo and Neo Geo CD.
 It is the fourth title in the Drift Out series.
 Though it follows Super Drift Out: World Rally Championships, it is closer to the earlier Drift Out '94: The Hard Order.

-In Neo Drift Out: New Technology, players race through various tracks in high-speed cars, competing against other drivers.
+In Neo Drift Out: New Technology, players race through various tracks in high-speed rally racing machines, competing against other drivers.
 The game features a variety of modes, including a single-player campaign and a multiplayer mode in which up to two players can race against each other.

-Neo Drift Out: New Technology received positive reviews upon release, with many praising its smooth gameplay and challenging AI opponents.
+Neo Drift Out: New Technology received positive reviews upon release, with many praising its smooth gameplay and challenging course design with alternate paths.